-Tutor to discuss attendance concern with students and parents.
+Tutor to discuss attendance concern with pupils and parents.
 Tutor to monitor and communicate with parent/carers Parents and carers can contact tutor to discuss intervention for their child by the tutor.

-Stage 1: Letter 1 - Attendance Concern Letter
+Stage 1: Letter A- Attendance Concern Letter

 AHOH will discuss attendance with tutor, student and parent/carers.
-A Stage 1 Letter will be sent by the attendance officer when a student's attendance reaches the threshold of 94%.
-The AHOH will monitor attendance daily.
+School letter A will be sent by the attendance officer when a student's attendance falls below school expectation.
+The tutor/AHOH/Attendance Officer will monitor attendance daily.